Lola T140

 The 1970 mystery cars

-As well as the continuing 140/13 and 140/17, the Rosbach car from 1968 and the Hood and Jacobs cars from 1969, one new T140 driver appeared in the US.
-However, there were also a large number of unidentified T142s in the US in 1970 and one or more of these might have been an upgraded T140.
+As well as the continuing 140/13 and 140/17, the Rosbach car from 1968 and the Hood and Jacobs cars from 1969, one new T140 driver appeared in the US, that of John Kircher.
+However, there were also several Lola T142s in the US in 1970 that are yet to be identified, and it is possible that one or more of these might have been an upgraded T140.

 Lola T140